 This post and demo, look at how we leverage the Advanced Data Security feature of Azure SQL Server which includes Threat Detection, Data Classification and Data Masking.
 With this feature we can control how our data is classified and even obfuscated for sensitive information, to ensure only allowed identities have the correct access.
-We also need to know who is accessing the sensitive data, when they are accessing it and from where.
+Use these features to better understand who is accessing sensitive data, when they are accessing it and from where.

-Securing Data in Azure – Data Classification Dashboard
+Securing Data in Azure SQL – Data Classification Dashboard

 Code example here for granting an Azure AD identity read access to an Azure SQL Database

 CREATE USER [firstname.lastname@example.org] FROM EXTERNAL PROVIDER WITH DEFAULT_SCHEMA=[dbo] GO GRANT SELECT ON dbo.Customers TO "email@example.com" >

 Data can also be classified using the “add” or “drop” T-SQL statement as shown below.